Iridescence: Plants

+Several species of cave-dwelling bryophytes are iridescent, such as the liverwort Cyathodium cavernarum and the mosses Mittenia plumula and Schistostega pennata.

+Animals

 Invertebrates

 Eledone moschata has a bluish iridescence running along its body and tentacles.

 Vertebrates

 The feathers of birds such as kingfishers, birds-of-paradise, hummingbirds, parrots, starlings, grackles, ducks, and peacocks are iridescent.
 The lateral line on the neon tetra is also iridescent.
 A single iridescent species of gecko, Cnemaspis kolhapurensis, was identified in India in 2009.
 The tapetum lucidum, present in the eyes of many vertebrates, is also iridescent.
-Iridescence is known to be present among non-avian dinosaurs such as dromaeosaurids, enantiornithes, and lithornithids.
+Iridescence is known to be present among prehistoric non-avian and avian dinosaurs such as dromaeosaurids, enantiornithes, and lithornithids.
+Muscle tissues can display irisdescence.